mfyu/TicTacToe/README.md

 python server.py IP:PORT

-2. Connect clients using
+2. Connect 2 clients using

 python client.py IP:PORT

-Can use "localhost" as IP to run on one computer
+Can use "localhost" as IP to run locally

+3. Play game